jschaf/pggen/README.md

         --go-type 'text=github.com/jschaf/pggen/example/custom_types/mytype.String'
     ```

-    pgx must be able to deserialize the Postgres type using the Go type.
+    pgx must be able to decode the Postgres type using the given Go type.
 That
     means the Go type must fulfill at least one of following:

     - The Go type is a wrapper around primitive type, like `type AuthorID int`.